 Who Gets to Claim the Kids?

-If you have two children, it’s perfectly OK for you to claim one while your spouse claims the other—in fact, this is somewhat common after separation or divorce.
-But if you have only one child or you have an odd number of children, you and your spouse can’t simultaneously claim any of them in the same tax year.
+The IRS says that only one parent can claim a particular child on their tax return in any given year.
+If you have two children, it’s perfectly OK for you to claim one while your spouse claims the other—in fact, this is somewhat common after a separation or divorce.
+But if you have only one child, or you have an odd number of children, you and your spouse can’t simultaneously claim any of them in the same tax year.

-Can You Deduct That Child Support You’ve Been Paying?
+Can You Deduct Child Support and Alimony?

-Unfortunately, the answer is no. The IRS takes the position that if you and your ex had remained married and if your family had remained intact, you could not have claimed a tax deduction for money you spent feeding, clothing and sheltering your children.
-Those are personal expenses, and they’re still considered personal expenses after you divorce.
+Unfortunately, you can't claim a tax deduction for child support you might pay.
+The IRS takes the position that if you and your ex had remained married, and if your family had thus remained intact, you could not have claimed a tax deduction for money you spent feeding, clothing, and sheltering your children.
+These are personal expenses, and they’re still considered personal expenses after you divorce.

-Alimony is a different story.
-If you’re paying alimony subsequent to the terms of your divorce or separation decree, the IRS says this is income that your ex can now spend as she sees fit.
-It was taxable income to you when you earned it, but as it turns out, you don’t have the use of this money.
-Therefore, you get to take an above-the-line deduction on the first page of your tax return for the amount you paid – you don’t have to pay taxes on this portion of your income.
+Alimony is no longer deductible, either, if it's provided for in a decree or agreement that's dated Jan.
+1, 2019 or later.
+The IRS used to consider alimony to be income that your ex could spend as they saw fit.
+It was taxable income to you when you earned it, but as it turns out, you didn't have the use of that money.
+You therefore got to take an above-the-line deduction on the first page of your tax return for the amount you paid.
+Your spouse would have to claim it as income on their return and pay taxes on it.

 Can You Deduct the Costs of Your Divorce?

 Unfortunately, you can no longer deduct any expenses associated with your divorce, at least not while the TCJA is in effect.